 Breastmilk is the perfect food for your baby.
 It contains just the right amount of nutrients.
 It is also gentle on your baby's developing stomach, intestines, and other body systems.

-The process of breastfeeding and your milk change as your baby grows and develops.
-A newborn's feeding routine will be different from that of a breastfeeding 6-month-old.
-As the baby grows, the nutrients in your milk adapt to your growing baby's needs.
-The anti-infective properties also increase if you or your baby is exposed to some new bacteria or virus.
+As your baby grows and develops, your breastfeeding routine will change.
+And so will your breastmilk.
+A newborn has a different feeding routine than a breastfeeding 6-month-old.
+The nutrients in your milk also change to meet your growing baby's needs.
+And the infection-fighting antibodies in your milk will increase if you or your baby are exposed to a new bacteria or virus.

-The first weeks of breastfeeding should be considered a learning period for both you and your baby.
-Do not expect to work as a coordinated team immediately.
-Give yourselves plenty of time to recuperate from labor and birth, develop a daily routine, and overcome any initial breastfeeding difficulties.
+The first weeks of breastfeeding are a learning period for both you and your baby.
+Don’t expect to work as a coordinated team right away.
+Give yourselves plenty of time to recover from labor and birth, develop a daily routine, and overcome any initial breastfeeding problems.
 Those first days home from the hospital can be busy and overwhelming.
-It may help to keep a simple checklist chart to mark daily feedings and diaper counts until your baby is gaining weight appropriately.
+It may help to keep a simple checklist chart.
+Use it to mark daily feedings and diaper counts until your baby is gaining weight appropriately.

-Most full-term, healthy babies are ready and eager to begin breastfeeding within the first half hour to 2 hours after birth.
-Then, they may sleep or act drowsy for the next 2 to 20 hours, so a baby may not be very interested in breastfeeding again on his or her birth day.
-However, a baby should attempt to breastfeed at least 8 times that first day.
-Positioning your baby skin-to-skin (naked on your bare chest) often on these first few days will help your baby wake to nurse when he or she needs to.
+Most full-term, healthy babies are ready and eager to begin breastfeeding in the first half hour to 2 hours after birth.
+Then, they may sleep or act drowsy for the next 2 to 20 hours.
+So a baby may not be very interested in breastfeeding again on his or her birth day.
+But a baby should try to breastfeed at least 8 times that first day.
+Placing your baby skin-to-skin (naked on your bare chest) often on these first few days will help your baby wake to nurse when he or she needs to.
 Expect to change only a couple of wet and dirty diapers during the first 24 hours.

 Days 2 to 4

-Although he or she may need practice with latching on and sucking, by the second day, your baby should begin to wake and cue (show readiness) for feedings.
+Your baby may need practice with latching on and sucking.
+But by the second day, your baby should begin to wake and show readiness (cue) for feedings.
 Your baby should eat 8 to 12 times per day.
-Babies often don’t eat at regular time intervals and might cluster some of these feedings together.
-These frequent feedings provide your baby with antibody-rich first milk, called colostrum, and tell your breasts to make more milk.
+Babies often don’t eat at regular times.
+They may also group (cluster) some of these feedings together.
+These frequent feedings provide your baby with antibody-rich first milk, called colostrum.
+They also tell your breasts to make more milk.

 Latching your baby at early signs of hunger will help him or her learn to latch well.
 If a baby gets too hungry, latching can be very difficult.
 Early signs of hunger include REM sleep (eyes batting in sleep), being awake, and licking lips.
-Late signs of hunger include rooting, hand-to-mouth activity, and a very late sign is crying!
+Late signs of hunger include rooting and hand-to-mouth activity.
+A very late sign is crying.

-Allow your baby to suckle until he or she is finished.
-When he or she finishes at 1 breast, you can burp and change his or her diaper before offering the second breast.
-When you feed your baby next, offer the alternate breast first.
+Let your baby suckle until he or she is done.
+When your baby finishes at one breast, you can burp him or her and change the diaper before offering the second breast.
+When you feed your baby next, offer the other breast first.
 Some mothers find it helpful to wear a bracelet or loose rubber band on their wrist to remember which side to offer first at the next feeding.

-As with Day 1, you probably will change only a few wet and dirty diapers on baby's second and third days.
+As with Day 1, you likely will change only a few wet and dirty diapers on baby's second and third days.
 Almost all babies lose weight in the first week of life.
-If you are worried about your baby’s weight, talk with your pediatrician.
+If you are worried about your baby’s weight, talk with your baby’s healthcare provider.
 The number of diaper changes and your baby's weight will increase when your milk "comes in."

-You may feel uterine cramping when breastfeeding the first 2 or 3 days, especially if this is a second or subsequent baby.
-This is a positive sign that the baby's sucking has triggered a milk let-down.
-It also means your uterus is contracting, which helps minimize bleeding.
-You can use a heat pack on your stomach, or a nurse can give you something to take before feeding if needed for the discomfort.
+You may feel uterine cramping when breastfeeding for the first 2 or 3 days.
+This is even more likely to happen if this is not your first baby.
+This is a positive sign that the baby's sucking has triggered a milk letdown.
+It also means your uterus is contracting, which helps reduce bleeding.
+You can use a heat pack on your stomach.
+Or a nurse can give you something to take before feeding if needed for the discomfort.

-Some mothers briefly feel a tingling, "pins and needles," or a flushing of warmth or coolness through the breasts with milk let-down.
+Some mothers briefly feel a tingling, "pins and needles," or a flushing of warmth or coolness through the breasts with milk letdown.
 Others notice nothing different, except the rhythm of baby's sucking.
-Because your baby still is learning, you may experience nipple tenderness when he or she latches on or during a breastfeeding.
+Because your baby still is learning, you may have nipple tenderness when he or she latches on or during a feeding.
 If you have nipple pain when your baby latches, ask your nurse to watch you feed your baby.
-He or she can sometimes make suggestions that will make nursing more comfortable.
-Nipple tenderness usually disappears by the end of the first week.
-If tenderness lasts, develops into pain, or nipple cracking is noted, contact a certified lactation consultant.
+The nurse may have suggestions that will make breastfeeding more comfortable.
+Nipple soreness often goes away by the end of the first week.
+Contact a certified lactation consultant if soreness lasts, develops into pain, or if you have nipple cracking.

 Days 3 to 5

-The volume of breastmilk produced increases dramatically at about 3 or 4 days after birth, and the milk is said to have "come in."
-Your baby probably will drift off after his or her feedings and act more satisfied after a meal.
+The amount of breastmilk produced increases dramatically at about 3 or 4 days after birth, and the milk is said to have "come in."
+Your baby likely will fall asleep after his or her feedings and act more content after a meal.
 Feedings generally last anywhere from 10 to 45 minutes.

 You may notice that your breasts feel fuller, heavier, or warmer when your milk comes in.
-Some mothers find their breasts become uncomfortably engorged due to increased milk volume and tissue swelling.
-Then the breasts feel hard and tight, and the areola and nipple may seem stretched and flat, making it difficult for a baby to latch-on.
-In these cases, it can be helpful to massage the breasts, squeeze some milk from the breasts, or even use a breast pump for a couple minutes prior to nursing.
+Some mothers find their breasts become uncomfortably swollen (engorged) due to increased milk volume and tissue swelling.
+Then the breasts feel hard and tight, and the areola and nipple may seem stretched and flat.
+This makes it hard for a baby to latch-on.
+In these cases, it can be helpful to massage the breasts, squeeze some milk from the breasts, or even use a breast pump for a few minutes before nursing.
 The most important thing to do when your milk first comes in is to move the milk out of your breasts by feeding your baby often.

-If your baby has difficulty latching on because of severe engorgement (uncomfortable swelling in your breasts):
+If your baby has trouble latching on because of uncomfortable swelling in your breasts (severe engorgement):

-Soften the nipple and areola by expressing some milk and then let baby latch on.
+Soften the nipple and areola by expressing some milk and then let your baby latch on.

 Breastfeed or express milk by hand or breast pump often (every 1 to 2 hours).
 Your breasts should feel noticeably softer after breastfeeding or pumping.

-Apply cold packs or sandwich bags filled with ice or frozen vegetables to the breasts for 20 to 30 minutes after a feeding or pumping session.
-The application of cold packs has been shown to relieve the swelling that may interfere with milk flow.
-Some women do report improved milk flow if they also apply warm compresses to the breasts for a few minutes immediately before breastfeeding or milk expression, but there are no studies that support this as effective.
+Apply cold packs to the breasts for 20 to 30 minutes after a feeding or pumping session.
+Using cold packs can ease the swelling that may interfere with milk flow.
+To make a cold pack, put ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a clean, thin towel or cloth.
+Never put ice or an ice pack directly on the skin.
+Some women do report improved milk flow if they also apply warm compresses to the breasts for a few minutes right before breastfeeding or expressing milk.
+But there are no studies that support this as effective.
 Using heat for more than a few minutes could increase the amount of swelling.

 Days 5 to 28

-Your baby will become more skillful at breastfeeding as the first weeks progress.
+Your baby will get better at breastfeeding as the first weeks progress.
 Expect to feed your baby about 8 to 12 times in 24 hours.
-Allow your child to nurse until he or she releases your nipple.
+Let your child nurse until he or she releases your nipple.
 You can then burp your baby, change his or her diaper, and switch to the second breast.
-Usually, a baby will breastfeed for a shorter period at the second breast, and sometimes he or she may not want to feed on the second breast at all.
+A baby will often breastfeed for a shorter time at the second breast.
+Sometimes he or she may not want to feed on the second breast at all.
 Simply offer the second breast first at the next feeding.